felixlaumon/felixlaumon.github.io/_posts/2016-01-08-kaggle-right-whale.md

 Because of my late start, the neural network training duration became a huge problem.
 Most models used for submission **took at least 36 hours to fully converge**.
 So I bought an old GTX670 to optimize the hyperparameter for the aligner, while I use my main GTX980Ti for the classifier.

 I found that having **additional graphics card much more helpful than having a faster graphics card**.
-So one week before the deadline, I figured out a system that allows me to easily train a model in AWS EC2 g2.xlarge.

-I ended up with a system which allows me to **train a model on g2.xlarge as if I am training it locally**, by running this command.
+So one week before the deadline, I hacked together a system that allowed me to easily **train a model on AWS EC2 GPU instances (g2.xlarge) as if I was training it locally**, by running this command.

     eval “$(docker-machine env aws0x)”
     docker run -ti \